 Are Billionaires Ruining The New York Skyline?
-An Exhibition Examines The New Luxury Tower

 “I defend these buildings against people who take moral offense because ‘only wealthy people live in them,’” says Carol Willis, the director of Skyscraper Museum.
 She isn’t talking about Justin Davidson’s epic takedown of the luxury residential tower One57 in New York Magazine a few weeks earlier, but she might as well be.
 “All they are doing is playing by the rules of the 1960s.
 To me, it’s fair play.”
+It’s a refreshing perspective.
+Preposterously tall, anorexically slender residential buildings are popping up all across Manhattan, like it or not.
+Maybe I’m out of touch with the zeitgeist of post-Bloomberg backlash, but I think they’re exciting additions to the New York skyline, and I’m meeting Willis in her museum’s current exhibition, “Sky High & the Logic of Luxury,” to understand why.

 Rendering of One57 as seen from Central Park.
 Image: Extell Development Company